As we get older, so do our pets.

 And if they have arthritis, the colder months ahead can be very long and painful.

-But remember, as much as we want to stay indoors, it is important to keep moving, so joints don’t become stiff and sore.
+As much as we want to stay indoors during the colder months, it is important to keep moving, so joints don’t become stiff and sore.

 *Take short walks, or have your vet help you put together a daily routine.

-*Purchase some booties, sweater, or jacket for your friend, so walks are more comfortable.
+*Purchase some booties, sweater, or jacket for your four legged friend, so walks are more comfortable.

 * Glucosamine and Chondroitin